Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 Symbolic, declarativeEmotional, interpretive

-The ladybug functions visually as a dot.
+The ladybug functions as a dot.
+The eye stops.

 The butterfly functions as a surface.
+The eye moves.

 Lucky Spring Butterfly Between the Finger ring